mtb-pmbus 1.2.0.1772

 Rule 8.6 An identifier with external linkage shall have exactly one external definition.
 Required.
 During the code analysis, the same source files are compiled multiple times with device-specific options.
 All object and function identifiers are unique for each specific run.

-Rule 11.8 A cast should not remove any const or volatile qualifications from the type pointed to by a pointer Required.
+Rule 11.8 A cast must not remove any const or volatile qualifications from type "pointed" to "by a pointer" Required.
 Casting a volatile pointer to non-volatile is required in an interrupt context to manipulate a user-provided mtb_pmbus_stc_t object.
 Volatile is preserved during the variables lifecycle to prevent compiler optimization.

 Rule 21.6 The Standard Library input/output functions shall not be used.
 Required.
 Deviated since usage of printf is required for logging.